U.S. flag

 Establishing the Diagnosis

-The diagnosis of FSHD is established in a proband who has one of the following identified on molecular genetic testing (see Table 1; Figure 1):
+The diagnosis of FSHD is established in a proband who has one of the following identified on molecular genetic testing (see Table 1):

 Allele sizes

 • Contracted, reduced-penetrance alleles.
-A D4Z4 locus that has ten or 11 repeat units AND is on a permissive haplotype
+A D4Z4 locus that has 8-10 repeat units AND is on a permissive haplotype

-Note: (1) Penetrance of allele sizes is dependent on multiple factors (see Penetrance) and patient-specific manifestations may vary from the categories below.
-(2) Per ACMG variant interpretation guidelines, the terms "pathogenic variants" and "likely pathogenic variants" are synonymous in a clinical setting, meaning that both are considered diagnostic and both can be used for clinical decision making.
-Reference to "pathogenic variants" in this section is understood to include any likely pathogenic variants.
+Note: (1) Penetrance of allele sizes is dependent on multiple factors (see Penetrance) and patient-specific manifestations may vary.
+(2) Per ACMG/AMP variant interpretation guidelines, the terms "pathogenic variant" and "likely pathogenic variant" are synonymous in a clinical setting, meaning that both are considered diagnostic and can be used for clinical decision making [Richards et al 2015].
+Reference to "pathogenic variants" in this GeneReview is understood to include likely pathogenic variants.

-Molecular genetic testing approaches can include targeted analysis for the repeat size of D4Z4 repeat array in the subtelomeric region of chromosome 4q35 and haplotype analysis, DNA methylation studies, and single-gene testing.
+Molecular genetic testing approaches can include targeted analysis for the repeat size of D4Z4 repeat array in the subtelomeric region of chromosome 4q35 with Southern blot analysis or optical genome mapping (OGM) and haplotype analysis, DNA methylation studies, and single-gene testing.

 Targeted Analysis and Haplotype Analysis